Fairy fort: Folk tales

 Folk tales associated with fairy forts typically relate a curse or retribution enacted upon those who would disturb or destroy the structures.
-For example, one story collected in 1907 relates that a man who had engaged workmen to level an earthwork fairy fort at Dooneeva or Doonmeeve (near Lahinch in County Clare) simply fell dead; his wife, a wise woman, magically resurrected him unharmed.
+For example, one story collected in 1907 tells that a man who had engaged workers to level an earthwork fairy fort at Dooneeva or Doonmeeve (near Lahinch in County Clare) fell dead; his wife, a wise woman, magically resurrected him unharmed.

 Other folk tales relate to the taking of farm animals or people (typically women or children) by the reputed occupants of fairy forts.

+In 1966, a man named Tim Hayes buried himself for 101 hours in a fairy fort to hear the earth sounds and prove that there were no fairies in fairy forts.
+He reiterated the exploit several times, once for over 239 hours in a fairy fort in Monamolin, County Wexford in June 1970.

-As recently as 2011, the financial ruin of developer Seán Quinn was blamed on his moving a fairy fort.
-And, in 2017, a Kerry politician reputedly suggested that an instance of road subsidence had been caused by the presence of fairy forts locally.
+In 2011, the financial ruin of Seán Quinn, formerly the richest person in Ireland, was blamed on his moving a fairy fort.
+Some also believed the same about the financial downfall of John DeLorean.

+In 2007, Danny Healy-Rae suggested that the N22 remained in bad condition despite renovation work because it was built on a local network of fairy forts, while the Road Department talked about "a deeper underlying subsoil/geotechnical problem".
+The same issue rose up again in 2017.